 Requirements for Claiming the Tax Credit for Childcare Expenses

-You may be entitled to the refundable tax credit for childcare expenses for the current taxation year if all of the following requirements are met:
+You may be entitled to the refundable tax credit for childcare expenses for the 2025 taxation year if all the following requirements are met:

 - You were resident in Québec on December 31, or you were resident in Canada, outside Québec, on December 31, and carried on a business in Québec during the year.

-- The childcare expenses were incurred while you or your spouse on December 31, was in any of the following situations:
+- The childcare expenses were incurred for an eligible child while you or your spouse on December 31 was:

 - carrying out the duties of an office or employment